Plucky young chicken entrepreneur sets sights on overseas markets

 He said: “When I started the business five years ago, I was well aware that I was only 13 years old and it would be difficult to get potential customers to trust me and treat me as a serious and viable business person.

-“But even just a few years into my business journey the reception I receive is so different.
+“But after a few years into my business journey the reception I receive is so different.
 I am treated as an equal.
 I think young entrepreneurs are far more accepted now than ever before.
 There’s nothing to stop someone starting their own business, and age should never be a barrier.
 Ultimately you get out what you put in, whether you’re a teenager or an established entrepreneur.
 It’s about the right attitude and hard work.”